FRACerqueira/PromptPlus/PromptPlus/README.txt

 **Relase Notes PromptPlus.CommandDotNet (V1.0.0.300)**
 -----------------------------------------------------------

+- Added Middleware ** UsePromptPlusRepl **
+    - Start interative session with readline prompt, Sugestions and History
+    - Now you can help to discover arguments (Sugestions) and history actions in interactive sessions.

 - Added Middleware ** UsePromptPlusWizard **
     - Directive to wizard find all the commands/options and arguments with prompt and then run.
     - Now you can discover and learn the existing commands, options and arguments.

 - Added Middleware UsePromptPlusAnsiConsole
     - Makes the IConsoleDriver available as a command parameter and will forward IConsole.Out to the PromptPLus IConsoleDriver.

 - Added Middleware UsePromptPlusArgumentPrompter
     - Adds support for prompting arguments.By default, prompts for arguments missing a required value.
 Missing is determined by IArgumentArity, not by any validation frameworks.

 - Added Middleware UsePromptPlusConfig
     - Load custom config(Colors/hotkeys/and so on) for PromptPlus.Remark: This method is only necessary when the file is in a custom folder.
 Prompt Plus automatically loads the file if the file is placed in the same folder as the binaries.

 - Added PromptValidatorUri attribute
     - Attribute to Bind the property or parameters with validate Uri format using PromptPlus-Control
 - Added PromptPlusTypeNumber attribute